Albert Kan-Dapaah: Elections

 In the year 2000, Kan-Dapaah won the general elections as the member of parliament for the Afigya Sekyere West constituency of the Ashanti Region of Ghana.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 31 parliamentary seats out of 33 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 99 parliamentary seats out of 200 seats.
 He was elected with 10,605 votes out of 14,878 total valid votes cast.
 This was equivalent to 72.2% of the total valid votes cast.
 He was elected over Beatrice Aboagye of the National Democratic Congress, S.Osei Yaw of the Convention People's Party, Agyem Vincent of the People's National Convention and Tawiah Joseph of the New Reformed Party.
 These won 3,806, 129, 82 and 62 votes out of the total valid votes cast respectively.
 These were equivalent to 25.9%, 0.9%, 0.6%, and 0.4% respectively of total valid votes cast.

 Kan-Dapaah was elected as the member of parliament for the Afigya-Sekyere West constituency of the Ashanti Region of Ghana for the third time in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 13,936 votes out of 17,863 total valid votes cast equivalent to 78% of total valid votes cast.
-He was elected over Ampofo Stephen of the Peoples’ National Convention, Joseph Baah of the National Democratic Congress and A.S.
+He was elected over Ampofo Stephen of the Peoples' National Convention, Joseph Baah of the National Democratic Congress and A.S.
 Osei Yaw of the Convention People's Party.
-These obtained 0.8%, 20.1% and 1% respectively of total valid votes cast.
+These obtained 0.8%, 20.1%, and 1% respectively of total valid votes cast.

 In 2008, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 His constituency was part of the 34 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a minority total of 109 parliamentary seats out of 230 seats.
 He was elected with 13,824 votes out of 18,747 total valid votes cast equivalent to 73.74% of total valid votes cast.
 He was elected over Joyce Oduro of the Peoples' National Congress, Joseph Baah of the National Democratic Congress and James Gyimah Dabo of the Convention People's Party.
-These obtained 1.28%, 23.07% and 1.91% respectively of the total votes cast.
+These obtained 1.28%, 23.07%, and 1.91% respectively of the total votes cast.

 Personal life

 Kan-Dapaah is married with four children.
 He is the uncle of Collins Adomako-Mensah.
+In 2021, he was installed as Assistant Grand Master of Freemasons in Ghana.